Kik449/musicterm/README.md

 A python program to listen to music from INTERNET in terminal.
 ## Update!
 Pytube stopped working, I have patched the error.
-Just replace the old musicterm.py with the newer one and install youtube_dl library.
+Git clone again or if you dont want to loose all the songs and playlists replace the old musicterm.py with the newer one and install youtube_dl library.
 ## Dependencies
 They are some python3 libraries: **youtube_dl**, **pyfiglet**, **youtube-search-python** and **colorama**.
 Also you need **ffplay** command from **FFmpeg**.